creesch/Boxed-css-theme-for-reddit/README.md

 In order to also get the announcement bar you have to do the following:

 1. Go to subreddit settings (about/edit/ so for boxed http://www.reddit.com/r/boxed/about/edit/)
-2. Go the the text field with the "Sidebar" header.
+2. Go to the text field with the "Sidebar" header.
 3. Enter something that looks like this:

          ### My announcement text here